Province of Moray: 1296 to 1346: Wars of Independence and creation of the earldom of Moray

+Relationship to later territories

+Across Scotland, the shires which had been created after the 12th century were gradually given more administrative functions.
+By contrast, the older provinces under the authority of mormaers, earls or other nobles declined in significance, albeit were never explicitly abolished.
+The shires which broadly covered the province of Moray were Elginshire, Nairnshire, parts of Banffshire, and most of the mainland part of Inverness-shire.

+Elginshire was seen as the core of the old Moray territory, and so in 1919 Elginshire County Council changed its name to Moray County Council.
+The county's statutory name was subsequently changed from Elgin to Moray in 1947.
+The county of Moray ceased to be used for local government purposes in 1975, when a new Moray district was created covering most of the pre-1975 county of Moray plus western parts of Banffshire.
+The district of Moray was redesignated as a council area in 1996.

 Comparative Moravian and Scottish genealogies

 This table is a comparison of the genealogies apparently used by the Kings of Muireb and of (southern) Alba.
 Both trace their descent to Erc of Dalriada.
 All three, incidentally, are called King of Alba in the manuscript.

 List of Mormaers

 The following names and dates are based on people named in sources.
 All are Moravians named in sources either as King of Scotland or just Mormaer.
 The beginning and end dates are virtually always based on known death date, and assuming the next named successor actually did succeed, and succeeded immediately: